 Arlington has recently launched a COVID related APS Nursing Triage line to answer any and all questions regarding COVID in relation to symptoms, contacts and school(s).
 Please feel free to call the number at 781-316-3483 between the hours of 8am-3pm, Mondays through Fridays (school holidays and vacations excluded).
 All calls after 3:00 pm will be answered the following work day.
 As always, you are encouraged to reach out to the school nurse(s) in your child’s school.

 A wonderful resource for parents in deciding on how their children will return to school can be found on the CDC website, School Decision-Making Tool for Parents, Caregivers, and Guardians.
-Also, as noted in this manual, flu vaccines are now mandatory in the state of Massachusetts for children attending public schools, as of Jan.
-1, 2021.

 Many other school-based questions and decisions, not directly related to health and safety are on the APS Fall 2020 Reopening plan.